YFaris/UnionCut/README.md

 ```

 ### UnionSeg demo
-UnionSeg is trained as a surrogate model of UnionCut, with UnionCut's output on [DUTS-TR](http://saliencydetection.net/duts/) dataset (10,553 images in the training part).
+UnionSeg is trained as a surrogate model of UnionCut, with UnionCut's output on [DUTS-TR](http://saliencydetection.net/duts/) dataset (10,553 images in the training part) as pseudo-labels.
 Download the dataset first and organize the dataset in your local directory similar to the following style:
 ```
 Your parent folder for all datasets/
   DUTS/